 - 1. El Sobrante should remain independent and eclectic, with common sense land use regulations that respond to the community's varied development and building patterns. - 2.
-Change should be managed to enhance El Sobrante's unique semi-rural/small-town character, sustain its farming heritage, and preserve its scenic environment and open spaces. - Although new amenities are desired, the costs and benefits of improvements should be determined and disclosed before public investments are made.
+Change should be managed to enhance El Sobrante's unique semi-rural/small-town character, sustain its agricultural heritage, and preserve its scenic environment and open spaces. - 3.
+Although new amenities are desired, the costs and benefits of improvements should be compared and disclosed to the public before investments are made.
 Where feasible, existing facilities should be improved before new facilities are developed. - 4.
-Growth and economic development should be focused in a way that conserves and strengthens established neighborhoods, meets local needs and the desire to be a complete community, improves visual and architectural quality, provides a range of economic opportunities, revitalizes the commercial core with local-serving and locally owned businesses, and enhances the quality of life for area residents. - 5.
-El Sobrante's built environment should be designed and developed at a human scale, incorporating healthy community concepts that provide for walking, bicycling, and other non-motorized transportation; recreation; access to healthy foods; and energy- and resource-efficient buildings and development. - 6.
+Growth and economic development should: - a.
+Conserve and strengthen established neighborhoods. - b.
+Meet local needs and fulfill the desire to be a complete community. - c.
+Improve visual and architectural quality. - d.
+Provide a range of economic opportunities. - e.
+Revitalize the commercial core with local-serving and locally owned businesses. - f.
+Enhance the quality of life for residents. - 5.
+El Sobrante's built environment should be designed and developed at a human scale, incorporating healthy community concepts that provide for walking, bicycling, and other non-motorized transportation; recreation; access to healthy foods; and energy-and resource-efficient buildings and development. - 6.
 El Sobrante should be a model for sustainable development and sustainable living, including local food and energy production, zero waste, and green building construction. - 7.
-Because Richmond and Pinole surround El Sobrante on three sides, coordination with the City of Richmond and City of Pinole is essential, and the County should work proactively to address the effects of Richmond's and Pinole's decisions on the quality of life in El Sobrante. - Transportation options should be improved, particularly public transit connections to BART and bicycle facilities along major thoroughfares. - 9.
-Long-term solutions should be developed to address traffic safety and congestion, particularly "cut-through" traffic on local streets and congestion on San Pablo Dam Road. - 10.
-San Pablo Dam Road and Appian Way should be safer and more attractive for walking and cycling and communicate a positive and cohesive image of El Sobrante. - 11.
-Stronger, more vibrant, and walkable centers should be created in El Sobrante, providing community gathering places and destinations with new opportunities for housing, businesses, and open space.
+Because Richmond and Pinole surround El Sobrante on three sides, coordination with the City of Richmond and City of Pinole is essential, and the County should work proactively to address the effects of Richmond's and Pinole's decisions on the quality of life in El Sobrante.